"As an Amazon Associate, I earn from qualifying purchases. This post contains affiliate links"

 What is a Female Archer Called?

-As mentioned earlier, there are quite a few terms used to refer female archers.
+As mentioned earlier, there are quite a few terms used to refer to female archers.
 The most popular and the one used quite frequently is “archeress”.
 However, you might also hear “female archer” or “lady bowman”.

 The term “archeress” is derived from the French word “archerese” which means a female archer.
 This word is not very commonly used in English though.